hynekcer/django-salesforce/README.rst

    types on Salesforce must extend salesforce.models.SalesforceModel.
 The model router checks for this to determine which models to handle through the Salesforce connection.
--  **Multiple Updates** — Multiple update support is not yet implemented.
 -  **Multiple Deletes** — Multiple delete support is not yet implemented.
 -  **Database Sync** — ``syncdb`` will only create new databases in non-SF